-Implication: Under moderately favorable testing conditions (i.e., S.D. of obtained score is between 8 and 12 wcpm), after 5 weeks of progress monitoring (10 data pts. total), the standard error of the slope measurement (i.e., weekly improvement rate in wcpm) is as high as 2.52 wcpm ... quite high, especially in view of the fact that many educators regard a rate of 1-2 wcpm per week as a desirable rate of progress!
+Implication: Under moderately favorable testing conditions, after 5 weeks of progress monitoring (10 data pts. total), the standard error of the slope (i.e., weekly improvement rate in wcpm) is as high as 2.52 wcpm ... quite high, especially in view of the fact that many educators regard a rate of 1-2 wcpm per week as a desirable rate of progress!